nicholaslambs/cse151a_project/README.md

 Our current reward system feels a little barebones, but we are aiming to increase its complexity as we continue working on this project.
 For example, we definitely want the model to learn complex and smart decisions based on the previous game states (i.e. exactly what cards have been played may impact which card(s) it wants to play).

+Additionally, we're still researching on which learning model to train our RL agent on.
+Currently, we're deciding between:
+- Stochastic Gradient Descent + Ascent (losing + winning games, respectively)
+- Q-Learning (learning optimal moves by determining their value)
+- SARSA

+We're currently in the process of researching several concepts, topics, and papers to further our learning on Reinforcement Learning so that our RL Agent can improve the most at Uno.

 ## Goals Moving Forward
 With this project, we aim to optimize the RL model by essentially becoming the agent.
 In the current state of our simulation and model, we see:
 - our current hand of cards